MicrosoftDocs/webview2-win32-reference/1-0-901-prerelease/icorewebview2experimentalenvironment3.md

   : public IUnknown
 ```

-This interface is an extension of the [ICoreWebView2Environment](icorewebview2environment.md).
+This interface is an extension of the [ICoreWebView2Environment](icorewebview2environment.md) that manages updating Edge WebView2 Runtime.

 ## Summary